BugSplat-Git/bugsplat-unity/README.md

 ![Unity file system access](https://bugsplat-public.s3.amazonaws.com/unity/unity-file-system-access.png)

-## Contributing
+## 🧑‍💻 Contributing

 BugSplat ❤️s open source!
-If you feel that this integration can be improved, please open an [Issue](https://github.com/BugSplat-Git/bugsplat-unity/issues).
+If you feel that this package can be improved, please open an [Issue](https://github.com/BugSplat-Git/bugsplat-unity/issues).
 If you have an awesome new feature you'd like to implement, we'd love to merge your [Pull Request](https://github.com/BugSplat-Git/bugsplat-unity/pulls).
-You can also reach out to us via an email to support@bugsplat.com or the in-app chat on bugsplat.com.
+You can also send us an [email](mailto:support@bugsplat.com), join us on [Discord](https://discord.gg/K4KjjRV5ve), or message us via the in-app chat on [bugsplat.com](https://bugsplat.com).